ALFA-group/neural-program-comprehension/README.md

 We have shared three files each containing all the 108 stimuli, as well as three folders each containing individual files for the 108 stimuli across the three conditions.

-### ScratchJr
+### ScratchJr (Experiment 2)
-The stimuli used in the ScratchJr experiment (Experiment 2) are available in `./stimuli/scratchjr/`.
-Each folder item contains the .png image of the code snippet, two videos (match and mismatch; only one of the videos was shown to each participant), and the audio of the sentence describing the video (the audio was not used for the current experiment).
+The stimuli used in the ScratchJr experiment are available in `./stimuli/scratchjr/`.
+Each folder item contains the `.png` image of the code snippet, two videos (match and mismatch; only one of the videos was shown to each participant), and the audio of the sentence describing the video (the audio was not used for the current experiment).

 ## Data